 These frequently asked questions (FAQs) have been compiled from observations and common queries received in the office.
 The information will be updated periodically.

-If you have any questions that are not addressed on this page, please email firstname.lastname@example.org.
+If you have any questions relating to Accreditation, IBCs or the administration of NLRDs, which are not addressed on this page, please email firstname.lastname@example.org.

-What is a Primary and Secondary contact?
+What are Primary and Secondary contacts?
 Are they authorised to request changes to a certification or licence?The Primary contact is the person an organisation has nominated as the first point of contact for all communications from the OGTR.
 The Secondary contact is intended to be a back-up for the Primary contact.
 Both will be included in communications from the OGTR.
 Under the conditions of Accreditation, the OGTR must be advised of any changes to the contact persons, or their details.

 - Authorisation for Secondary Applications for all instruments (Accr/Cert/DIR/DNIR)

 - Authorisation for Secondary Applications relating to an organisation’s Accreditation